-If you're looking at the iPad vs iPad Pro for creative use, then you're really asking about budget vs high-spec – the price difference is large, but ultimately they're both tablets that run the same operating system, just everything else in our iPad model list.
+If you're looking at the iPad vs iPad Pro for creative use, then you're really asking about budget vs high-spec – the price difference is large, but ultimately they're both tablets that run the same operating system.

 The iPad 10.2-inch has just got an upgrade, but we're going to look at last year's version (2020) compared to the M1 iPad Pros (2021).
 They do all the same core stuff, and are both designed just as big screens in thin and light bodies… but there are significant differences.